This post may contain Affiliate Links. Please see my Disclaimer for more details.

 The great thing about chicken and waffles is that they can be served at all times of the day, and it can be served for a hearty breakfast or dinner.
 The option is entirely yours!

-Each piece of chicken takes different amounts of time to fry.
+Each piece of chicken takes a different amount of time to fry.
 Wings, thighs, and legs all take about 12-15 minutes, depending on the size of the chicken, and breasts take about 10-12 minutes, depending on the size.

 In my opinion, the best chicken to use for Southern fried chicken and waffles is tenders.
-Only because you can cut through the tender and waffle for the perfect bite.
+This is only because you can cut through the tender and waffle for the perfect bite.
 Others prefer to use chicken wings and eat the wings and waffles separately.
-The most common piece served is wings and chicken tenders.
+The most common pieces served are wings and chicken tenders.

 More Soul Food Recipes